 When you are experiencing terrible tooth pain, sometimes the only thing you can think about is how to get rid of it.
 Thanks to the skill and experience of Dr. Weinberg, we can actually perform a root canal to get rid of that pain—and save the rest of your tooth in the process!

-A root canal, also known as endodontics, is the removal of the tooth’s pulp which is a small, thread-like tissue in the center of the tooth.
-Endodontic therapy by Dr. Brion Weinberg near Palm Beach Gardens and Jupiter will remove the damaged, diseased or dead pulp and clean, shape or fill the remaining.
+A root canal, also known as endodontic therapy, is the removal of the tooth’s pulp: a small, thread-like bundle of tissue and nerves in the center of the tooth.
+Endodontic therapy by Dr. Brion Weinberg near Palm Beach Gardens and Jupiter will remove the damaged, diseased, or dead pulp in the center of your tooth and clean, shape, and fill the remaining tooth structure.
 This procedure seals off the root canal.

-The most common causes of pulp damage or death are:
+The most common causes of pulp damage or tooth death are:

 If the pulp becomes infected—or worse, dead—and is left untreated, pus can build up at the root tip in the jawbone, forming an abscess.
 An abscess can destroy the bone surrounding the tooth and cause severe pain.

 How Is a Root Canal Performed?

 Depending on the situation we can take several steps for root canal treatment.
 These steps are:

 - First, an opening is made through the back of a front tooth or the crown of a molar or premolar.